Amir Ibragimov: Club career

-Born in Dagestan, Russia, Ibragimov's family moved to England when he was eleven years old, and he started his career in the academy of Sheffield United.
+Born in a Muslim Avar family in Dagestan, Russia, Ibragimov's family moved to England when he was eleven years old, and he started his career in the academy of Sheffield United.

 He later moved to Manchester United, captaining both the under-14 and under-15 sides during his progression through the academy.
 While playing for the Manchester United under-15 side against Tottenham in March 2022, Ibragimov won a penalty after dribbling into the Tottenham penalty area.
 However, as he did not believe he was fouled, he passed the resulting penalty into the Tottenham goalkeeper's hands, a gesture which garnered national attention.
 He signed his first contract, a pre-scholarship deal, with the club in August 2022.

 On 21 January 2023, having scored for Manchester United's under-16 team in their 1–0 win against Liverpool's under-16s, he appeared for Manchester United's under-18 team in the same day, featuring in a 3–2 win, with Liverpool being the opponents again.
+In April 2023, he trained with the Manchester United first team squad for the first time.

+He started for the first team in a behind-closed doors 3-1 friendly loss against Burnley in January 2024, playing as a left winger.